There are two sides to the coin when it comes to call center workforce management (WFM):

 - Gamification: Encourage ownership and self-improvement by creating a sense of friendly competition and incentives to strive for continuous improvement.

 - Agent training and development: Provide upfront and ongoing support for both day-to-day task execution and career development.
+You can facilitate these opportunities through effective WFM practices.

 “The only thing worse than training your employees and having them leave is not training them and having them stay.”